sjwabh/SamRadOnc/misc.md

 Many people with cancer worry that the flu shot will make them sick or react with other drugs they are taking.
 Talk to your cancer doctor about this – he or she knows your situation best.

+/dexamethasone /decadron

-/steroids, topical /dexamethasone /decadron
+/steroids, topical

-TOPICAL STEROIDS
+/TOPICAL STEROIDS

 CLASS 4 (MID POTENCY)
 triamcinolone .1% cream